loucerac/drexml/docs/source/index.rst

-dreml - Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+DREM³L Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
 =============================================================================================

-(DREM³L) Drug REpurposing using Mechanistic Models of signal transduction and Machine Learning
+DREM³L or dreml is a Python package for finding links between Known Drug Targets (KDTs) and signaling circuits.

 .. figure:: ../fig/holird.png
    :align: center